 On November 17, 2022, it is Solutions Day at the climate conference COP27 in Sharm el-Sheikh, Egypt.
-While multilateral negotiations between countries continue to discuss how to ramp-up climate finance and compensate the most vulnerable countries for irreversible damage, the transport community committed on the solutions for the sector.
-Various new initiatives on how to accelerate implementation collaboratively have been presented.
-So even there was no dedicated transport day, nor a transport pavilion, it felt like transport is everywhere today.
+While in multilateral negotiations, countries continue to discuss how to ramp-up climate finance and compensate the most vulnerable countries for irreversible damage, the transport community committed to solutions for the sector.
+Various new initiatives on how to accelerate implementation collaboratively were presented.
+So even though there was no dedicated transport day, nor a transport pavilion, it felt like transport was everywhere today.

 This is remarkable, because it is the first time that sustainable mobility, incl.
 AVOID or reduce distances, SHIFT to efficient modes and IMPROVE vehicle technologies, has been put up prominently on the agenda of a COP Presidency and in this way got increased attention.
 Furthermore, it directly links to the SDGs and establishes a link between the two global agendas.
 Last but not least, the initiative puts financing on the agenda.

-However, it remains to be seen how this intiative will be implemented.
-While according to the official description a number of non-state actor organizations want to engage, no parties – UNFCCC jagon for country governments – formally joint so far.
-The presidency still has a lot of work to do in the coming month.
+However, it remains to be seen how this initiative will be implemented.
+While according to the official description a number of non-state actor organizations want to engage, no parties – UNFCCC jargon for country governments – have formally joint so far.
+The presidency still has a lot of work to do in the coming months.

-How commitments can be extended and maintained was demonstarted later at 15:00 pm.
-Building off the Zero Emissions Vehicles (ZEV) Declaration of the British COP26 presidency, this year the Accelerate to Zero (A2Z) Coalition has been launched at the UK pavilion.
+How commitments can be extended and maintained was demonstrated later at 3:00 pm.
+Building off the Zero Emissions Vehicles (ZEV) Declaration of the British COP26 presidency, this year the Accelerate to Zero (A2Z) Coalition was launched at the UK pavilion.
 By providing a platform for leading initiatives the A2Z Coalition works towards all sales of new cars and vans being zero emission no later than 2035 in leading markets and 2040 globally.
 It includes a campaign website that provides more details.

 This was complemented by the UK-USA-co-chaired Zero Emission Vehicles Transition Council (ZEVTC) will launch its new yearly Action Plan, setting out its priorities for 2023.
 Among those priorities is a global commitment – signed by the US, Germany, Japan, the Netherlands, South Korea, Sweden and the UK – outlining collective ambition to mobilise more assistance and align existing funds to support ZEV transitions in emerging and developingcountries this decade.
 For Germany, the Ministry for Economic Cooperation and Development (BMZ) is engaging through global and bi-lateral funding prorammes.